 Locally, India follows IST (Indian Standard Time).
 This means India is in the GMT+ 5:30 time zone.
 Further, IST is not adjusted for daylight savings; therefore, it remains the same throughout the year.

 Full-time, Contract & Freelance

-India is a global hotspot for tech talent with over 7000 startups employing talent in India.
-Tech giants like Microsoft, IBM, and Google attract talent from top universities such as Indian Institute of Technology (IIT), National Institute of Technology (NIT), Delhi Technological University (DTU), Birla Institute of Technology & Science (BITS) etc. The top technology roles in India include Android Developers, Full Stack Developers, Data Scientists & Machine Learning Developers and talent for this is majorly found and deployed in Delhi, Mumbai, Bangalore, Pune, Hyderabad and Chennai.
-There has been a continuous rise in tech jobs and in 2019, Bangalore contributed $45 Billion of IT exports making it one of the largest IT hubs in the world.
+India is a global hotspot for tech talent, with over 7000 startups employing talent in India.
+Tech giants like Microsoft, IBM, and Google attract talent from top universities such as the Indian Institute of Technology (IIT), National Institute of Technology (NIT), Delhi Technological University (DTU), Birla Institute of Technology & Science (BITS), etc. The top technology roles in India include Android Developers, Full Stack Developers, Data Scientists & Machine Learning Developers and talent for this is majorly found and deployed in Delhi, Mumbai, Bangalore, Pune, Hyderabad, and Chennai.
+There has been a continuous rise in tech jobs, and in 2019, Bangalore contributed $45 Billion of IT exports, making it one of the largest IT hubs in the world.

 If you are a technology professional looking to be hired, connect with Skuad.

 The minimum median hourly wage for a full-time & contract technology professional in India is ₹300-700 ($ 4-8) and for a freelancer is ₹700-1000 ($ 10-14).
 These hourly rates can fluctuate depending on the experience and technology profile.

 India has a standard working hour of 45 hours per week for a full-time employee.
 Since a freelancer is not committed to an organization, no such clause applies to them.